 Hydraulics is a vast and diverse industry

-This post trade qualification will give you specialist skills in hydraulic systems to work as a hydraulic fitter or technician, systems designer, or equipment salesperson.
+Gain specialist skills in hydraulic systems to work as a hydraulic fitter or technician, systems designer, or equipment salesperson with this post trad qualification.

 Certificate II in Engineering (Mechanical Fitter and Machinist Pre-Apprenticeship)